A trip with my father in the town

 Photo credit: Shwan Dler Qaradaki

-Language as a mode of communication in general, and one’s mother tongue in particular, make an important part of our existence, regardless of whether we live among our fellow native speakers, or in a foreign language community abroad.
-But how does it feel to be deprived of the possibility to use your own mother’s tongue as a minority in your own country under conditions of the ruling powers’ tyrannical oppression?
+Language as a mode of communication in general, and one’s mother tongue in particular, are important parts of our existence, regardless of whether we live among our fellow native speakers or in a foreign language community abroad.
+But how does it feel to be deprived of the ability to use your own mother tongue as a minority in your own country under the tyrannical oppression of ruling powers?
 It is a human right to speak one's own mother tongue.
-Through language we convey opinions, thoughts and feelings – in short, the opportunity to express ourselves.
-By depriving a person of their mother tongue, one also deprives them of a significant part of their identity, which in turn can lead to the concerned person’s alienation feeling, frustration, and the artificial construction of a cultural gap among individuals.
-Shwan Dler Qaradaki's solo exhibition Halo of Shame is based on his own experience of living under a dictatorship system in the 1980s Iraqi Kurdistan as a member of the minor Kurdish population, that used to be officially deprived of any possibility to communicate in their mother tongue, thus becoming exposed to a slow process of silencing and linguicide as a prelude to the bloody politics of mass extermination by genocide.
+Through language, we convey opinions, thoughts, and feelings—in short, the opportunity to express ourselves.
+By depriving a person of their mother tongue, one also deprives them of a significant part of their identity, which in turn can lead to feelings of alienation, frustration, and the artificial construction of a cultural gap among individuals.